Asoke26/MapD-Docker-Building-from-source-/README.md

     sed -i 's/sudo//g' omniscidb/scripts/mapd-deps-ubuntu.sh
     source omniscidb/scripts/mapd-deps-ubuntu.sh
     ```
-6. Once all dependencies are finished installing (It may take a while).
-Run below script to set all the environment variable( everytime you restart the docker you need to run this script.
+6. Once all the dependencies are installed (It may take a while) run below script to set all the environment variable( everytime you restart the docker you need to run this script.
    ```
    source /usr/local/mapd-deps/mapd-deps.sh  ```